-Might also explain the stupidity of the Bak'u, they're stuck in the teenage mindset where their beliefs are more important than anything and you can't change their minds or make them do anything they don't want to do and if you believe differently then you're wrong!
+Might also explain the stupidity of the Bak'u, they're stuck in an immature mindset where their beliefs are more important than anything and you can't change their minds or make them do anything they don't want to do and if you believe differently then you're wrong!

 Much ado has been made of Picard in the shuttle only hitting two buttons to bring up the table of contents for H.M.S.
 Pinafore; considering how many of the operations in Star Trek involve hitting several buttons, it would seem that something requiring only two button hits would have to be pretty high priority.
 But... what if it ispretty high priority for Picard?

 It was easy for Picard and Worf to create a holographic replica of the Son'a bridge to fool Ru'afo.
 They have seen Worf's brother, Nikolai, do it in the TNG episode "Homeward".